krammersf/2024-Hackaton-VICAIMA/README.md

 ## Objective

-Digitization of the evaluation process for the Vicaima universe
+Digitization of the evaluation process for the [Vicaima](https://www.vicaima.com/pt) universe.

 ## Event Details